mbusigin/disbatch/docs/Design.md

 * Optionally revalidates that all plugins listed in defined queues have a proper name and can be used if needed

-* Optionally reloads additional configuration information from the `config` collection

 #### Orphaned Tasks